TWan777/side/spec/bridge/README.md

 ```

 ⚠️ During re-sharing the key data may be modified during the rounds.
 Do not ever overwrite any data saved on disk until the final struct has been received through the end channel.

+### Relayer

+To simplify the implementation, there should be at most one bridge connecting two blockchains.
+This implies that only one vault should exist on the counterparty chain.